zachwick/hwpc/README.md

 	- HTTP Basic Auth (this is a terrible scheme for production admin pages, but putting a public admin page out with no auth at all feels very irresponsible)
-	- GET displays all data records in an HTML table
-- hwpc.zachwick.com/admin.json
-	- HTTP Basic Auth (this is a terrible scheme for production admin pages, but putting a public admin page out with no auth at all feels very irresponsible)
-	- GET displays all data records as a JSON string
+	- GET returns all data records in a JSON string

 ## Build Requirements